 Specialties: Epigenetics, epigenomics

-In 1997, I received my B.S. with dual majors in Biochemistry and Biology from the University of Tennessee, Knoxville.
-I then completed my doctoral research in Marine Science, with a specialization in comparative reproductive physiology, at the University of Texas at Austin in 2004.
-I worked as a post-doctoral research associate at Oregon State University, where I received additional training in the areas of Toxicology and Carcinogenesis.
-I am currently an Assistant Professor in the Animal, Dairy and Veterinary Sciences department where I teach courses in Endocrinology and Science Communication.
-I am also a faculty member of the USU School of Veterinary Medicine where I teach components of Veterinary Physiology.
-I am an affiliate faculty member of the USTAR Applied Nutrition Research program, which has a research focus on gut microbiota, diet and health.
+In 1997, Abby D. Benninghoff received her B.S. with dual majors in Biochemistry and Biology from the University of Tennessee, Knoxville.
+She then completed her doctoral research in Marine Science, with a specialization in comparative reproductive physiology, at the University of Texas at Austin in 2004.
+Dr. Benninghoff then worked as a post-doctoral research associate at Oregon State University, where she received additional training in the areas of Toxicology and Carcinogenesis.
+Dr. Benninghoff is currently an Assistant Professor in the Animal, Dairy and Veterinary Sciences department where she teaches courses in Endocrinology and Science Communication.
+She is also a faculty member of the USU School of Veterinary Medicine where she teaches components of Veterinary Physiology.
+Dr. Benninghoff is a affiliate faculty member of the USTAR Applied Nutrition Research program, which has a research focus on gut microbiota, diet and health.

 The long-term goal of my research program is to understand how chemicals in the environment influence human health and disease, both for the better (cancer chemoprevention) and for the worse (tumor promotion).
 My research interests are specifically focused on: (i) the role of the estrogen receptor in transplacental cancer prevention by dietary phytochemicals, (ii) the novel role of the estrogen receptor in tumor promotion by a class of environmental contaminants called perfluoroalkyl acids, (iii) transplacental chemoprevention by bioactive food components via epigenetic mechanisms, and (iv) the impact of dietary mixtures on key molecular targets involved in cancer prevention and suppression.